-- The organisation does not fully deliver its Forward Work Programme - The organisation fails to convince customers of its validity as an organisation capable of representing consumers and being effective - DTI reorganisation of consumer representation distracts CCWater from delivery of its Forward Work Programme - There is a loss of key staff as a result of the DTI review in 2008 - The organisation is portrayed as offering inappropriate advice / inadequate customer service and / or different service levels in some regions.
+- The organisation does not fully deliver its Forward Work Programme - The organisation fails to convince customers of its validity as an organisation capable of representing consumers and being effective - BERR reorganisation of consumer representation undermines CCWater's delivery of its Forward Work Programme - There is a loss of key staff as a result of the BERR review - The organisation is portrayed as offering inappropriate advice / inadequate customer service and / or different service levels in some regions.

 CCWater has established a risk management strategy and a risk log for the management and mitigation of risk.
 The risk log is a live document managed by the executive team of the organisation and considers strategic, operational, financial and external risks.
+The risk log is also reviewed carefully by the Audit and Risk Management Committee at each quarterly meeting of the Committee.